-- Don't expect to see the story before it is published. - Feel free to call the reporter back with further information or clarification, especially if the interview left you feeling uneasy.
+- Don't expect to see the story before it is published. - If you feel that the reporter might need additional information, contact the MPR department.

 Television/Radio Interviews

 The same rules apply to broadcast news interviews, but television and radio have their own rules and limitations.
 Preparation is still the key to presenting your ideas in a concise way.